Electric motors

 we want to turn this amazing scientific discovery into a more practical

-counterpart Joseph Henry (1797–1878).
+Joseph Henry (1797–1878).
 Here's how they

-arrived at their brilliant idea.
+arrived at their brilliant invention.

 Suppose we bend our wire into a squarish, U-shaped loop so there are